 Office of Deaf and Hard of Hearing (ODHH) Providers

 * For DSHS employees working in a SOLA, see WAC 388-113.
-For DSHS employees with access to sensitive information or any other DSHS background check that does not involve unsupervised access to vulnerable people, see the HRD background check policy and guidelines.
+For DSHS employees with access to sensitive information in HealthPlanFinder, see #4 above.
+For DSHS employees with access to sensitive information contained in the DDDS system or BCCU system or any other background check that does not involve unsupervised access to vulnerable people, see the HRD background check policy and guidelines.